quicwg/reliable-stream-reset/draft-ietf-quic-reliable-stream-reset.md

 sure that all data being read previously is delivered to the peer.

-This document describes a QUIC extension defining a new frame type, the CLOSE_STREAM frame.
+This document describes a QUIC extension defining a new frame type, the RESET_STREAM_AT frame.
 This frame allows an endpoint to mark a portion at the beginning of the stream which will then be guaranteed to be delivered to receiver's application, even if the stream was reset.